BANTUAN IFTAR RAMADAN @ AL-BIR 1443H. APAKAH KANDUNGAN PROGRAM BANTUAN TAHUN INI?

 Humanitarian Situation in Mindanao

 A combination of armed conflict, corrupt government and natural disasters has left most of Mindanao population struggling to survive.
-In the recent study of National Statistical Coordination Board (NSCB) of the Philippines, The five-province, two-city Autonomous Region in Muslim Mindanao (ARMM) posted the highest poverty incidence among families in the country’s 17 regions nationwide in 2012, with Lanao del Sur posting the highest at 68.9% and Maguindanao at 57.8%.
+In a recent study of National Statistical Coordination Board (NSCB) of the Philippines, The five-province, two-city Autonomous Region in Muslim Mindanao (ARMM) posted the highest poverty incidence among families in the country’s 17 regions nationwide in 2012, with Lanao del Sur posting the highest at 68.9% and Maguindanao at 57.8%.
 Nationwide.
 22 out of 100 families were estimated to be poor in the 1st semester of 2012.
 In the ARMM, the figure is more than twice, at 47 families out of 100.
 In Lanao del Sur, the figure is thrice the national average, at 69 out of 100 families and Maguindanao at 58 out of 100 families.
 In three years, 2009 to 2012, Maguindanao’s poverty incidence rose by as much as 20.2%.

 The government considers a Filipino family poor if monthly earnings are less than the poverty threshold.
 In the 1st semester of 2012, poverty threshold for a family of 5 was at P5,458 per month to meet basic food needs.
 If non-food needs -- such as clothing, housing, transportation, health, and education expenses, and others -- are added to the threshold, cut off in 2012 went up to P7,821 earnings a month.